-Malathion residue can linger in bins for up to six months after treatment and can be transferred from the bin to canola seed, putting marketability at risk.
+Malathion residue can linger in bins for months after treatment and can be transferred from the bin to canola seed, putting marketability at risk.
 Canola found with malathion residues is unacceptable for export customers and can damage Canada’s reputation as a trusted supplier.

 Reduce the risk of contaminating your harvest by planning storage requirements accordingly – never use malathion to prepare canola for storage or treat bins in which you plan to store canola.